Search for keywords or topics in magmageopark.no

 Photo: Helge Eek

-Sogndalstrand Kulturhotell – Breakfast in a Historic Setting
+Sogndalstrand Kulturhotell - breakfast in historic surroundings

 Book your stay

-Photo: Velferden Scene
+Photo: Velferden Sokndals Scene for Contemporary Art

-Velferden – Sokndal’s Stage for Contemporary Art
+Velferden - Sokndal's stage for contemporary art

 Photo: Nils Jacobsen

-Learn more and book your stay
+Read more and book accommodation

 Photo: Jøssingfjord Science Museum